 £2,295 course of ThermiVa or Geneveve

-A new non-invasive training method for your pelvic floor which is a chair that treats you with electromagnetic field therapy to strengthen the musculature.
+A new non-invasive training method for your pelvic floor is the Pelvipower training chair that treats you with electromagnetic field therapy to strengthen the musculature.
 You sit on the chair in your normal clothing, for 15 minutes per session (a minimum of 4-8 sessions are recommended, depending on the programme) with a specialist nurse, physiotherapist or therapist.
 It is an effective treatment and is confirmed by scientific studies to improve symptoms of stress incontinence.

 You will notice improvement in your muscles from the first session.